kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

 Exhausted, we reach the end of the trail at 12:10pm, thankful for having arrived.
 We continue to *Koguchi* to find food.

 *"I wonder whether we would have the energy to do the next trail right after, the Ogumotori-goe (大雲取越)?"*, the fleeting thought crosses my mind.
 In ancient times, it was known as *Dogiri-zaka* (胴切坂), or *"body-breaking slope"*.
-It's nothing less than a sudden 800 meters ascend in the first 5 kilometers.
+It's nothing less than a sudden 2,625 feet ascent (800 meters) in the first 5 kilometers.

 Do I have the energy to do the second trail?
 Probably yes.
 Can my knees sustain a *body-breaking slope*?
 Certainly not.
 Everything hurts.
 I am destroyed, I'm tired, but I'm happy.